protein powder royalty free image 1015345458 1560268321

 Voltage-gated ion channels are good examples of transport proteins that act as wanted.
 Usually present in neurons, voltage-gated ion channels open in response to modifications in a membrane’s electrochemical potential.

-RELATED: women's protein powder
+RELATED: protein shakes without protein powder

 When closed, the voltage-gated channel doesn’t enable ions to cross by the cell membrane.
 However when open, it permits enormous portions of ions to cross by in a short time, permitting the cell to alter its membrane potential quickly and hearth a nerve impulse.